 |Enhance your IAS preparation by checking the following links:|

 What is the BTIA?

-The BTIA broad trade arrangement which covers many factors of trade in goods, services and investment.
-As India is one of EU’s important, if not largest, trading partner due to the fact that India accounted for 13.5% of total trade in 2015-2016.
+The BTIA broad trade arrangement covers many factors of trade in goods, services, and investment.
+India is one of the EU’s important, if not the largest, trading partners due to the fact that India accounted for 13.5% of total trade in 2015-2016.
 Thus the BTIA is important for both the EU and India.